whoozle/xomod/README.md

 # Fully Featured Modular CHIP8 (XO/SuperCHIP) emulator.

-This is a effectively a clone of John Earnest work, who's running OCTOJAM contests (check it out if you love 8 bit programming).
+This is a effectively a clone of John Earnest's work, who's running OCTOJAM contests (check it out if you love 8-bit programming).

-Original project along with development tools is available in Octo repository. https://github.com/JohnEarnest/Octo
+The original project, along with development tools, is available in his Octo repository: https://github.com/JohnEarnest/Octo

 A lot of games are available on http://www.awfuljams.com/

-This emulator was designed to be modular and simple, suitable for running in embedded environments or in terminal, using pseudographics.
+This emulator was designed to be modular and simple, suitable for running in embedded environments or in a terminal, using pseudographics.
-Minimalistic backend API is allowing easy porting to new platforms or ways to render graphics.
+The minimalistic backend API allows easy porting to new platforms or ways to render graphics.

 ## How to build